Between ethics and the law, who can regulate artificial intelligence systems?

 Pixabay,CC BY

-The challenges of governing these AI systems—with all the nuances of ethics, control, regulation, and governance—have become crucial, as their development is now in the hands of a few digital empires such asGAFA-NATU-BATX…which have become the masters of fundamental societal choices regarding automation andthe “rationalization”of the world.
+The challenges of governing these AI systems—with all the nuances of ethics, control, regulation, and legislation—have become crucial, as their development is now in the hands of a few digital empires such asGAFA-NATU-BATX…which have become the masters of fundamental societal choices regarding automation andthe “rationalization”of the world.

 [More than 80,000 readers rely on The Conversation’s newsletter to better understand the world’s major issues.Subscribe today]